erpan011J/chess_coop/README.md

 ```

 4. Access the application:
-- Frontend: Open your web browser and go to http://localhost:3000
+Open your web browser and go to http://localhost:3000
-- Backend: The API will be available at http://localhost:8000